 State AED owner laws do impact AED program operations and create or mitigate liability risk.
 It is important that you have an accurate and complete understanding of your state’s AED laws so you can ensure regulatory compliance, avoid costly administrative sanctions, and preserve any available Good Samaritan or civil liability immunity protections as an AED owner or for AED users within your organization.

 That said, navigating state laws can be tricky and time consuming.
 That’s why some companies try to sell you a subscription to accessing information on state laws, with discounted multi-seat subscriptions for larger organizations.
-But, buy plan b one step uk why pay when you can get your AED state law information for free through the First Voice State AED Laws portal?
+But, If a different gelling agent is chosen, the solids content of the tablet should be around 40 to 50 g/tablet (a). why pay when you can get your AED state law information for free through the First Voice State AED Laws portal?

 That’s right, we offer a no-cost subscription that makes learning about and mitigating the risks of AED ownership a snap!
 All you have to do is visit our AED State Laws page and fill out the form.
 We’ll get back to you within one (1) business day, and you’ll be well on your way to safe, informed AED ownership.